nbicocchi/learn-microservices/modules/tools/slides/2 - Maven and Spring.md

 <name>real-world-project</name>
 <description>Demo project for Spring Boot</description>
 ```

-These have little impact on how we’ll build the project but they will determine the final output of that build, which is a _jar_ file.

 Next, we have a core part of the pom here, namely the _parent_: